113ll3/Ibmclouddocscli/plugins/catalogs/manage-catalogs.md

 ## ibmcloud catalog offering publish-to-account
 {: #publish-offering-to-account}

 Run the following command to publish a new version or product from your private catalog to the account.
-After the product is published, users in the account with access to the private catalog and its containing resource group can create an instance and start using it.
+After the product is published, users in the account who have access to the private catalog and its containing resource group can create an instance and start using it.

 ```
 ibmcloud catalog offering publish-to-account --version-locator VERSION_NUMBER